 Modulatory Circuits in the Auditory System

-What are the sources of cholinergic input to the cochlear nucleus?
+What are the sources of excitatory or inhibitory cholinergic input to brainstem auditory nuclei?

-In the photos on the left, cholinergic axons are filled with a red fluorescent protein.
-Cholinergic axons with associated boutons can be seen in the dorsal cochlear nucleus (DCN), granule cell area, and ventral cochlear nucleus (VCN).
-We are currently using viral tract tracing in a newly developed mouse model to determine the sources of this cholinergic input.
+In the photos on the left, cholinergic axons are filled with a green fluorescent protein.
+Cholinergic axons with associated boutons can be seen in the ventral nucleus of the lateral lemniscus (VNLL) and the nucleus of the brachium of the inferior colliculus (NBIC), two areas where cholinergic inputs are poorly understood.
+Arrowheads indicate boutons, which are likely sites of neurotransmitter release.
+We are currently using viral tract tracing in a newly developed mouse model to determine the sources of this cholinergic input, and we will use electron microscopy to determine whether cholinergic synapses in these and other brainstem nuclei are excitatory or inhibitory.

 Circuit Mechanisms for Auditory Processing in the Inferior Colliculus